 Look for Oude Kerk (literally means “old church”), Amsterdam’s oldest building.
 There is something odd about a Gothic church located in the Red Light District and surrounded by a brothel.
 However, it is no longer a church but an art venue for true lovers of culture.

-Warning: always be polite to sex workers!
+Reminder: always be polite to sex workers!

 4. Canal Cruise